Vocal Music with Nina Guo

 Saylor finds arresting sounds in unexpected places and explores their materiality and sonic properties in her compositions through close recording and electronic manipulation.
 Found and created instruments, synthesis, processing, field recordings, and the human voice play a large role in her music.

 She has received commissions from the Stiftung Bauhaus Dessau, the Academy of the Arts in Berlin, the Heroines of Sound Festival, the STEGREIF.orchester, the Orfeo Duo and others, and was the recipient of the Mellon Elemental Arts Award.
-She has written music for the Staatstheater Hannover and the theater company The Agency, and for choreographers Julian Weber, Johanna Ackva, and Ruben Reniers.
+She has written music for the Staatstheater Hannover and the theater company The Agency, and for choreographers Julian Weber, Johanna Ackva, Dragana Bulut, and Ruben Reniers.
 Her work has been performed in the Tischlerei of the Deutsche Oper, the Akademie der Künste, HAU 2, Uferstudios, Dock11, and other spaces in Berlin, as well as Merkin Hall and Trinity Church Wall Street in New York, in California, and throughout Europe.

-As a vocalist she performs contemporary, pop, classical, and just intonation music, and she is deeply involved in the American Sacred Harp tradition, or shape note singing.
+As a vocalist she performs contemporary, pop, classical, experimental, and microtonal music, and she is deeply involved in the American Sacred Harp tradition, or shape note singing.
 She has toured with the band Dear Reader and has collaborated and performed with Caterina Barbieri, appearing on her albums ‘Ecstatic Computations’ and ‘Fantas Variations.’
 She has collaborated as a vocalist and arranger with the artist Holly Herndon on her album ‘PROTO’ and has also toured the album’s live shows.
 She has sung microtonal works by Stine Janvin, Abigail Toll, Catherine Lamb, and Marc Sabat.
 She also performs works by others on piano, synthesizer, and live electronics.

 Website art by Lydia Saylor